-- Weight loss, cachexia, anorexia, neurologic dysfunction and fatigue
+- Weight loss, cachexia, anorexia, neurologic dysfunction, and fatigue

 A few weeks history of tumor symptoms such as lung symptoms, those due to local invasion, distal metastases and paraneoplastic symptoms.
-The primary lung disease usually presents with a short history of few weeks duration.
+The primary lung disease usually presents with a short history of a few weeks duration.

 The most frequent modes of presentation of the primary disease can be briefly touched upon as follows: